Translanguaging: Major debates

-Translanguaging, code-switching and Code-meshing
+Translanguaging and Code-switching

-Translanguaging's relationship to the concept of code-switching depends on the model of translanguaging used.
+Translanguaging's relationship to the concept of code-switching depends on the framework of translanguaging used.
 Multiple models have been created to describe the cognitive processing of language and how multilingualism functions and manifests within an individual speaker.
 The unitary model of translanguaging, derived from postmodernism in linguistics, considers code-switching to be a separate phenomenon from translanguaging.
 This is because the unitary model defines code-switching as a dual competence model, which assumes that the linguistic systems of an individual are separate without overlap.
 The dual competence model of code-switching directly contrasts with the post-modernist's unitary model, which theorizes that a speaker only possesses a singular linguistic system, thereby making code-switching irreconcilable with translanguaging.
 On the other hand, the integrated model of translanguaging takes a more centrist position.
 It considers code-switching to be an aspect of translanguaging alongside other multilingual activities like translation, because an individual's internal linguistic systems are thought to be overlapping but not unitary.

 Linguistic postmodernists do not recognize code-switching as translanguaging because they call into question the very idea of discrete languages, arguing them to be inventions created through various cultural, political, or social processes.
 Postmodernists acknowledge that linguistic differences may exist between "languages", but the concept of a "language" as an abstract and independent entity is considered a social construct.
 When applied to translanguaging theory, postmodernists argue that an individual's linguistic competence is the sum of their individual interactions with other speakers and overall linguistic knowledge.
 Each person has an individually distinct linguistic repertoire, or idiolect, because of their unique socialization experience.
 The internal linguistic system is considered unitary and encompasses all grammatical and lexical systems.
 Hence, the discrete systems of linguistic competence given by code-switching cannot be considered part of translanguaging in the unitary model.